thindil/steamsky/bin/doc/MODDING.md

   if you use *trader* word, ship name can be *small poleis trader*.
 - Tags `module`: List of ship modules installed on selected ship.
     - Attribute`index` is module index from files from *shipmodules* directory.
-    - Attribute `amount` is optional: if ship should have more than one that module, just add attribute `amount` with number of modules.
+    - Attribute `amount` is optional: If ship should have more than one that module, just add attribute `amount` with number of modules.
-    - Optional attribute `action`: what to do with this module.
+    - Optional attribute `action`: What to do with this module.
 Possible values
       are: "add" (add this module, default option) or "remove" (remove this module).
 - Attribute `accuracy`: Bonus to accuracy for ship.